 This project explores the transatlantic alliance between the US and Europe and whether perceived policy divergence or convergence between the two sides is long-term and structural, or cyclical.

-Through scenario workshops, background research, case studies and interviews we will examine the strength of the alliance moving forward and consider possible pressure points.
-A number of short papers will be launched in 2016 and a final report will be released in early 2017.
+Through scenario workshops, background research, case studies and interviews, we examine the strength of the alliance moving forward and consider possible pressure points, with the findings published in a number of short papers and a final report.

 This project is supported by the Smith Richardson Foundation.